TheRaytracers/freecad-povray-render/README.md

    * [ ] Export FreeCAD View

 6. press "Start Render"
-7. depending on the complexity of the model it can take a while until a window appears, where you see how the rendered image are growing until the rendering process is finished.
-Now click on the window and it will close itself
+7. depending on the complexity of the model it can take a while until a window appears, where you see how the rendered image is growing until the rendering process is finished.
+To close the rendering window click in the middle of the image.
 8. go into the folder you selected, there you will find all files including the image

 You will see, your image won't look much nicer than the FreeCAD view.
 To get a better image, you have to apply textures and lights, etc. How to do that is explained in the [Wiki](doc/).